xuthus/MuteWhenLocked/README.md

 In my nearest plans:
 * implement the ability to translate the application to other languages
 * add hot keys to change volume
-* test application on Windows XP
+* test application on Windows XP, Windows 8, Windows Server Editions
+* add 32bit Windows support

 May be also I add versions to use in operating systems other than Microsoft Windows.